Rewind-to-Delete: Certified Machine Unlearning for Nonconvex Functions: Introduction

-Most certified unlearning algorithms are designed for convex or strongly convex functions \cite{Guo} \cite{neel21a} \cite{sekharirememberwhatyouwant}.
+Most certified unlearning algorithms are designed for convex or strongly convex functions \cite{Guo, neel21a, sekharirememberwhatyouwant}.
 Relaxing the convexity requirement is challenging since nonconvex functions do not have unique global minima.
 Recently, there have been several works that provide certified unlearning guarantees for nonconvex functions.
-For example, \cite{zhang2024towards} proposes a single-step Newton update algorithm with convex regularization followed by Gaussian perturbation, inspired by existing second-order unlearning methods such as \cite{Guo} \cite{sekharirememberwhatyouwant}.
+For example, \cite{zhang2024towards} proposes a single-step Newton update algorithm with convex regularization followed by Gaussian perturbation, inspired by existing second-order unlearning methods such as \cite{Guo, sekharirememberwhatyouwant}.
 Similarly, \cite{qiao2024efficientgeneralizablecertifiedunlearning} proposes a quasi-second-order method that exploits Hessian vector products to avoid directly computing the Hessian.
-Finally, \cite{chien2024langevin} proposes a first-order method in the form of projected noisy gradient descent with Gaussian noise added at every time step.
-These algorithms are listed in Table \ref{tab:comparingalgos}.
+Finally, \cite{chien2024langevin} proposes a first-order method in the form of projected noisy gradient descent with Gaussian noise added at every step.

-Prior work has focused on achieving theoretical unlearning guarantees in the nonconvex setting; however, practical unlearning algorithms should also be computationally efficient, convenient to use, unbounded by restrictive assumptions, and yield models that perform well.
-First, \cite{zhang2024towards} and \cite{qiao2024efficientgeneralizablecertifiedunlearning} are both (quasi) second-order methods, but first-order methods are more computationally efficient.
-Second, \cite{chien2024langevin} \cite{qiao2024efficientgeneralizablecertifiedunlearning} are not black-box, since during the training process, \cite{chien2024langevin} requires injecting Gaussian noise at every step and \cite{qiao2024efficientgeneralizablecertifiedunlearning} requires recording a statistical vector for each data sample at each time step.
-These ``white-box" algorithms require significant changes to standard learning algorithms, which hinders practical implementation.
-Finally, both \cite{zhang2024towards} and \cite{chien2024langevin} require a bounded feasible parameter set, which they leverage to provide a loose bound on the distance between the retraining and unlearning outputs dependent on the parameter set radius $R$.
-However, this yields excessive noise requirements, with the standard deviation $\sigma$ scaling linearly or polynomially with $R$, translating to degraded model performance.
-See Table \ref{tab:comparingalgos} for a summary of these results and Section \ref{sec:comparison} for a more in-depth discussion of $R$ and comparison with prior literature.
+Prior work has focused on achieving theoretical unlearning guarantees in the nonconvex setting; however, practical unlearning algorithms should also be computationally efficient and convenient to use.
+First, \cite{zhang2024towards} and \cite{qiao2024efficientgeneralizablecertifiedunlearning} are both (quasi) second-order methods, but first-order methods that only require computing the gradient are more computationally efficient and require less storage.
+Second, \cite{chien2024langevin, qiao2024efficientgeneralizablecertifiedunlearning} are not black-box, since during the training process, \cite{chien2024langevin} requires injecting Gaussian noise at every step and \cite{qiao2024efficientgeneralizablecertifiedunlearning} requires storing a statistical vector for each data sample at each time step.
+These ``white-box" algorithms require significant changes to standard learning algorithms, which hinders easy implementation.
+See Table \ref{tab:comparingalgos} and Appendix \ref{sec:comparison} for an in-depth comparison with prior work.